Bone Broth Easy To Make Recipe

 Bone broth is becoming very popular with good reason!
 First, it is very healthy and high in nutrition.
 Second, it tastes good!
 Third, health diets such as the GAPS diet, encourage consuming bone broth as support for the digestive system.
+I even like to pack some bone broth to drink as a safe snack when I’m at someone else’s house!
+Pop the broth in the cooler and heat it at your destination!
 Let’s get all the “brothy details” here.

 Difference Between Broth & Bone Broth

 First, let’s begin with broth vs bone broth.
 What is the difference?
 It super simple, actually.
 Read on, and all will be explained!

 First, I want to explain broth.
 Traditionally broth is the juice made by boiling together meat, bone, and water.
 Vegetables or spices may be added for additional flavor.
 Typically I make this as a preparatory stage for making bone broth because nothing goes to waste.
 The broth is more flavorful than bone broth, so it’s delicious to add to soups or stews.

 Second, I will explain bone broth.
 Bone broth is made by boiling together animal bones (usually chicken bones or beef bones) and water.
 This type of broth does not include the meat in the boiling process, besides any small amount that might stick to the bone.
 Most recipes add in healthy vegetables, or mild seasonings to improve taste.
 The bone broth tastes slightly different from regular broth, but still tastes great!
 Finally, the point of bone broth is nutrition.
 Bone broth has a high nutritional value, and is very healthy for you.

 What is the difference between broth and stock?